ufscwiki/Unfavorable-Semicircle-Wiki/docs/DUAL.md

 [Handshake](Handshake "wikilink") can be heard at the start and end of the audio.

-Discord user Risto notes: "the whirring is composed of identical sections with a 'steppy line level' silence afterwards":
+Discord user Risto notes:
+> the whirring is composed of identical sections with a 'steppy line level' silence afterwards:
 ![Dual_audio.png](Dual_audio.png "Dual_audio.png")

-He adds: "interestingly, the handshake doesn't have an offset":
+> Interestingly, the handshake doesn't have an offset:
 ![Dual_no_dc_offset_in_handshake.png](Dual_no_dc_offset_in_handshake.png)

 ## Composites

-### 2-D Composite
+### 2D composite
+♐DUAL composite by Extra:
 [![DUAL_real.png](DUAL_real.png " DUAL_real.png")](DUAL_real.full.png)

-*♐DUAL composite by extra*

-### 3-D Composite
+### 3D composite
+Screen of full ♐DUAL 3-D composite (first view):
 ![Dual 0-9 - 3-d composite - view 1.png](Dual_0-9_-_3-d_composite_-_view_1.png)

-*screencap of full ♐DUAL 3-D composite (view 1)*
+View 2:
 [![Dual 0-9 - 3-d composite - view 2.png](Dual_0-9_-_3-d_composite_-_view_2.png)](Dual_0-9_-_3-d_composite_-_view_2.full.png)

-*screencap of full ♐DUAL 3-D composite (view 2)*

 The 3-D composite makes a roughly half-spherical shape, somewhat similar to that of ♐[POINT](POINT "wikilink")'s 3-D composite.
 This (and other)